 Our board directs the management of our business and affairs as provided by Australian law and conducts its business through meetings of the board and the Audit and Risk Committee.
 In addition, from time to time, other committees may be established under the direction of the board when necessary or advisable to address specific issues.
-The Audit and Risk Committee operates under a charter that was approved by our board on 13 November 2021.
+The Audit and Risk Committee operates under a charter that was initially approved by our board on November 13, 2021, and subsequently updated and adopted on February 15, 2023.
 A copy of this charter is available on our website.